 - Get started and well informed during the introduction week

-- Visit ‘Monkey Forest’ in Ubud, experience a traditional Balinese dance show, visit some amazing spots while stopping off at ancient temples along the way
+- Visit ‘Monkey Forest’ in Ubud, experience a traditional Balinese dance show, visit some amazing spots while stopping off at ancient temples along the way (included in intro week)

 - Help with turtle conservation on a beautiful Balinese island

 - Care for and rehabilitate turtle, plus help release them back into their natural habitat